 However, some insiders did comment that the supply agreement is not exclusive to LG Chem.
-Other manufacturers, if and when they produce usable batteries for Tesla cars, can also be a part of Tesla’s agreement when the time comes.
+If and when they produce usable batteries for Tesla cars, other manufacturers can also be a part of Tesla’s agreement when the time comes.
 LG Chem will supply Tesla with 21700 type battery cells.

 Tesla has also been in talks with the Chinese battery manufacturer Contemporary Amperex Technology Co.
 Ltd. about using its batteries.
 On the other hand, Tesla has had a long relationship with Japan’s Panasonic Corp which had been making batteries for Tesla for a long time now.

 The Chinese market has become indispensable for Tesla Corp. as it has been facing some loss on its US front.
 However, Tesla cars being foreign goods so to speak, are costlier in China than China’s home manufactured cars.
 But this agreement seems like a good deal for LG Chem as its agreement with such a big company as Tesla will certainly label them as a well-sought out company in the future.